ucheemmanuel995-jpg/ResearchGenAI/README.md

 ## ⚠️ Ethical Use

-ResearchAI is a writing and analysis assistance tool.
+ResearchGenAI is a writing and analysis assistance tool.
 Users are responsible for verifying all generated content, ensuring accuracy of citations, and complying with their institution's academic integrity policies.
 The platform paraphrases uploaded content to